top of page

 • researchgate

 Marina is the project leader of POLINFO.
 She builds computational models of complex biological phenomena, with the goal of understanding the key ingredients pertaining to these phenomena.
 POLINFO is a research project that focuses on understanding the formation of polymers and the informational content of genetic polymers.
-The project was developed in the Laboratory of Theoretical Biochemistry (UPR9080) at the French National Research Center (CNRS), where Marina worked with Guillaume Stirnemann.
+The project was developed at the French National Research Center (CNRS).

-Previously, she was a postdoctoral fellow in the group of Dave Thirumalai at UT Austin (USA), where she developed a model that simulates the spreading of epigenetic markers.
-Katava earned her PhD from the University Paris Cité (Diderot) while working with Fabio Sterpone (CNRS, France) on the subject of thermophilic proteins.
-During her undergraduate studies in Chemistry at the University of Zagreb, she spent a year in the laboratory of Gerhard Gompper (Forschungszentrum Jülich, Germany).
-She subsequently did an internship in the laboratory of Paolo De Los Rios (EPFL Lausanne, Switzerland).
+Previously, she was a postdoctoral fellow at UT Austin (USA), where she developed a model that simulates the spreading of epigenetic markers.
+Katava earned her PhD from the University Paris Cité (Diderot) on the subject of thermophilic proteins.
+During her undergraduate studies in Chemistry at the University of Zagreb, she spent a year at the Forschungszentrum Jülich in Germany and she subsequently did an internship at EPFL Lausanne in Switzerland.

 Marina is a two-time grantee of the European Commission, at the postdoctoral and undergraduate level, and has won awards at every stage of her career.